tungerer/tungerer.github.io/_pages/cv.md

    * Thesis: "Priming as evidence of links between constructions: A study of aspects of the English resultative network"
    * Supervisor: Prof. Graeme Trousdale
 * Study year at the University of Cambridge via Erasmus+ (2014-15)
-* Staatsexamen for teaching English and German at secondary schools (with distinction) and BA British Studies, Leipzig University (2012-2019)
+* BA British Studies and Staatsexamen for teaching English and German at secondary schools (with distinction), Leipzig University (2012-2019)
    * Thesis: "Mediopassives in English – A cognitive empirical approach"
    * Supervisor: Prof. Doris Schönefeld